Gear Guide

 • Small boat electronics - Start with mounting, power, readability, and how the boat is actually fished.

-• Fish finders - Compare categories before claiming specific performance or test results.
+• Fish finders - Compare categories before paying for a larger screen or a longer feature list.

 • Accessories - Budget for cables, mounts, power, transducers, covers, and install details.